Using Companion to deploy an AudioMoth

 The sync steps are now completed.

-Next, you may select Add Photo(s).
-This step is optional, but may be helpful when trying to remember where exactly the AudioMoth was placed when it was deployed.
+Next, you may select Take Photos.
+This step is optional, but may be helpful when trying to remember where exactly the AudioMoth was placed or which device when it was deployed.
+You can add up to 10 photos following the guideline.

 Finally, select DEPLOY.